 Emails are seductively easy...and generally not as effective as the phone (when you reach someone).
 Phone calls let you use your voice to communicate your professionalism, your warmth, your genuine interest in the other person, ...
 And you get to hear their reaction, and respond to it right away.
 Think about how many times you have had misunderstandings over an email, that could have been cleared up right away in a phone conversation!

 Plus, emails have become so ubiquitous that they tend to be perceived as much less personal, more casual, and are often not read carefully by those bombarded with hundreds of emails per day.
 Even though you might not reach a live person every time you call, think of the impact it can have when they hear the warm, personable, professional voice mail you left them.

 Many of us are very uncomfortable making cold calls.
 So find ways that they can become warm calls.
 Focus first on all of those people which whom you already have a strong connection, and seek referrals that can then ease the next call:

 "Jim, Jane Smith suggested I call you because of your expertise in financial modeling.
 I'm in a career search, and I would love to get your advice.
 Would you have 20 minutes to meet with me next Tuesday, Wednesday or Thursday afternoon?"

 And when there's someone you want to reach out to with whom you have no obvious connection, do some research.
 See if you can find something you have in common to which you can refer to warm up the call.

 I'm sure we can come up with many more ways to build a visibility campaign.
-Email me your thoughts at John@JHACareers.com and I'll add them into the mix in a future issue.
+Reach out with your thoughts and I'll add them into the mix in a future issue.